 Proper Care and Maintenance

 Proper care and maintenance of multifocal contact lenses are essential for maintaining good eye health and maximizing the lifespan of your lenses.
 Follow the instructions provided by your eye care professional and the manufacturer for cleaning and disinfecting your lenses.
 It is crucial to wash your hands thoroughly before handling your lenses and to use the recommended cleaning solutions.
 Avoid using tap water or saliva to clean your lenses, as they can introduce harmful bacteria.
-For detailed instructions on how to clean your contact lenses, refer to our article on how to clean contact lenses.
+For detailed instructions on how to clean your contact lenses, refer to our article on Lens fitting process.

 Additionally, it is important to adhere to the recommended replacement schedule for your multifocal contact lenses.
 Depending on the type of lenses prescribed, they may need to be replaced daily, bi-weekly, or monthly.
 Using lenses beyond their recommended lifespan can increase the risk of complications and reduce the effectiveness of vision correction.